---

 ### Optional: Pull the Tinybird resources into your local directory

-At this point, you've created a bunch of Tinybird resources: A Workspace, a Data Source, Pipes, and an API Endpoint.
-You can pull these resources down locally, so that you can manage this project with Git.
+You've created several Tinybird resources: a Workspace, a Data Source, Pipes, and an Endpoint.
+Pull these resources locally to manage this project with Git.

 In your terminal, start by pulling the Tinybird data project: